PedroSCL/pedroscl/README.md

 Hi!
 I'm **Pedro Henrique**, from **Brasília, Brazil 🇧🇷**
 I’m passionate about data, technology, and building things that make an impact.

-- 🔭 Working as a **Data Engineer & Data Analyst Intern at Banco do Brasil**
+- 🔭 Working as a **Data Engineer & Data Analyst at Banco do Brasil**
 - 🎓 Studying **Computer Science (6th semester)**
 - 💡 Expanding my skills in **Python, SQL, Data Engineering, and Machine Learning**
 - ⚡ In my free time, I love **exploring new data tools, solving programming challenges,** and **developing personal projects**